 The Bachelor of Music in Music Education is typically a nine to ten semester degree in which the student graduates with a BM degree and an all-level Teacher Certification (EC-12) assuming the student passes all courses and the certification exam.
 There are many who may advise future and current college students to pursue an alternative degree (Bachelor of Arts or BA) that allows the student to graduate in fewer semesters, and then pursue what is called an Alternative Certification.
 This process allows the graduate to be hired by a school district with the contingency that he or she completes the alternative certification process within a given time-frame.

 However, a BA graduate typically can only be hired as a Teacher’s Aid and will receive approximately 40% of the income of a certified teacher, and will not receive benefits.
 In addition, the BA graduate will be asked to complete the alternative certification process while being expected to fulfill his or her full-time teaching obligations.
 This can be a very costly process that typically takes up to two years of course work, exam preparation, and internship.
 Finally, the BA degree does not require students to take the classroom management, educational psychology, and other related courses that prepare you for a career in education.
 These students often experience an incredibly rough transition into the field of teaching.

 Our advice for students considering this option is to pursue the correct degree.
 It may take a semester or two longer but the time spent in college is equal to or less than the time and expenses required of the alternative certification process.
 In addition, you will be much better prepared for a successful career as a music educator.

-If you have any other questions related to the music degree, please visit the Question / Answer page, or contact us with your questions.
+If you have any other questions related to the music degree, please visit the Question / Answer page.

 We hope that you consider a career in music education and hope that this information will help you in your career choices.
 We also hope that East Texas Baptist University will be your choice to help you get started in your career as a professional music educator.